neiji93/Crypto-currency-project-1---Champo/README.md

   last update.
   i want use some files at cgi repository to add functions on this repository. more precisely, this is the multilayerdetectionby.hlsl it seems that we can use it on telecom projects too. i will do another telecom project. cheers.

+i think i can use this surgery of heart tool made by myself from scratch to get the maximum number of money that can be hold worldwide. i repeat, im not a doctor.!